ministryofjustice/opg-sirius-supervision-finance-admin/adrs/0004-authentication.md

 The simplest solution to authentication is to piggyback on the existing Sirius user session and refresh the session on each API call by fetching the current user from the Sirius API.
-In the event that this session is not valid, we redirect to the login page.
+In the event that this session is not valid, we redirect to the login page, with a redirect back to the previous page once authenticated.
 This is the same method by which we authenticate in Finance Hub.

 ## Consequences